 Blogging for crickets?

 Is there anything more frustrating than spending a load of time crafting the perfect blog post and hearing crickets?
 Probably what’s happened is you’ve lost the incredibly short attention span of the average internet user.
-Your amazing content might get completely overlooked and that web surfer who really needed to read it, will miss out on your amazingness.
+Your amazing content might get completely overlooked and that web surfer who really needed to read it will miss out on your amazingness.
 Not so good right?

-Big paragraphs of text are not only hard to ready because they are overwhelming, but they are difficult for the brain to digest quickly.
-When you have a big chunk of text it's a sign that the content isn't really organised efficiently.
+Big paragraphs of text are not only hard to read because they are overwhelming, but they are difficult for the brain to digest quickly.
+When you have a big chunk of text it's a sign that the content isn't really organized efficiently.
 I come across blog posts that might have great content.
 The information is topical, relevant and valuable but it's just presented poorly.
 The content presentation makes me want to leave.
 I have to work really hard to understand the main points and my eye doesn't flow or skim easily at all.
-In fact if I want to skim the content I can't.
+In fact, if I want to skim the content I can't.
 I actually have to read the whole long blog post to understand the main points and no one want's to do that online.
 Long blog posts can be packed with value if that's what you're after.
 Long blog posts that aren't created with ease of use in mind are torture.
 I've come across short blog posts that are equally repellant in that they too can push people away.
 When a short blog post is written without the use of styles, copy editing and purposeful direction they too can quickly turn people away.
 So let's take a look at what you can do and avoid a blog post snooze fest.
 My rubber ducky is better than yours.
 Mine can talk and I think that a blue duck is the best kind of duck and the ducks that can quack and march in rice fields are the absolute best because I've seen that and that's pretty darned awesome if I don't say so myself and I do.
-I say that right here so I can think of more text to type to make my point of a long paragraph of text that isn't broken up with sentences that are impossibly long.The more my brain has to work, the less likely I will sign up for your services.
-That's UXClick To Tweet
+I say that right here so I can think of more text to type to make my point of a long paragraph of text that isn't broken up with sentences that are impossibly long.

 When we are writing online, we are a billboard on a freeway.
 Small paragraphs are quicker and easier to read.
-When you break copy into bite sized chunks you increase the chances of your message being heard.
+When you break copy into bite-sized chunks you increase the chances of your message being heard.

 Creating short sentences are also easy to digest and skim.